pulumi/docs/content/blog/pulumi-vscode-extension/index.md

 <img width="600" src="iac-debugging.png" alt="Debugging" />

-You can now step through your code, set breakpoints on resource construtors or inside `apply` callbacks, and see the callstack and the values of variables within the VS Code debugger.
+You can now step through your code, set breakpoints on resource constructors or inside `apply` callbacks, and see the callstack and the values of variables within the VS Code debugger.

 ### Create a Launch Configuration